ChipCharmer/ChipCharmer/README.md

 Currently enrolled in an undergraduate degree in Computer Engineering.
-Learning embedded systems and some computer science courses listed in OSSU.
+Learning embedded systems and doing some computer science courses listed in OSSU.

-Building project log website for embedded systems.
+I'm also building a personal project log website for embedded systems.